psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 submissions frequency.
 Coverity Scan [limits maximum number of submitted builds][url-coverity-scan-build-freq] on daily and weekly basis.
 But even with limits left out of scope it is probably impractical to run each and every build with Coverity Scan since it takes noticeably longer time to complete.
-Let's see how we can deal with it.
+Let’s see how we can deal with it.

 ### Using Dedicated Branch

-Coverity Scan documentation suggests us to create a separate branch dedicated for code analysis (let's call it **analyse**).
+Coverity Scan documentation suggests us to create a separate branch dedicated for code analysis (let’s call it **analyse**).
 In that case, we can conditionally enable Coverity Scan when building our project using `APPVEYOR_REPO_BRANCH` built‐in environment variable.
 Personally, I find this approach somewhat inconvenient: we need to keep our **analyse** branch in sync